Topological Quantum Teleportation and Superdense Coding -- Without Braiding: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Dmitri Nikshych and David Penneys for pointing him towards results on Tambara-Yamagami categories that are key to the exposition of this paper.
+The author would like to thank Dmitri Nikshych and David Penneys for pointing him towards results on Tambara-Yamagami categories which are key to the exposition of this paper.
 The author is grateful for the support of Tamkeen under the NYU Abu Dhabi Research Institute grant CG008.
 This work is dedicated to M. Hilby.

-\section{Review of Algebraic Theory of Anyons}
+\section{\textbf{Review of Algebraic Theory of Anyons}}

-\textit{At least} to the extent relevant for the sections that follow, we review the algebraic theory of anyons and its accompanying graphical calculus.
-A comprehensive introduction is found in \cite{simonbook,kitaev06}.\\
+We review the algebraic theory of anyons (at least to the extent needed for our main exposition) and its accompanying graphical calculus: this framework is called a `braided $6j$ fusion system'.\footnote{No category theory is needed to read this section -- but as an aside, a braided 6j fusion system is also known as a skeleton of a braided fusion category, where an explicit choice of basis is made on all triangular Hom-spaces.} A comprehensive introduction is found in \cite[Parts I-II]{simonbook}.
+Useful summaries of said framework are also given in \cite[Chapter 2]{bonderson-thesis}, \cite[Chapter 4]{wangbook} and \cite[Appendix E]{kitaev06}. \\

-A theory of anyons has an underlying finite set of labels $\mathfrak{L}=\{0,a,b,\cdots\}$ that represent their distinct possible `types' or \textit{(topological) charges}.
-Trivial label $0$ represents the vacuum.
-Anyons can \begin{enumerate}[label=(\arabic*)] \item \textit{Braid}, i.e. a sequence of particle exchanges represented as worldlines in (2+1)-dimensions. \item \textit{Twist}, i.e. a $2\pi$ self-rotation of specified orientation. \item \textit{Fuse}.
-Two anyons of charge $a$ and $b$ can generally have total charge $a\times b=\sum_{c}N^{ab}_{c}c$ where fusion coefficients $N^{ab}_{c}\in\mathbb{Z}_{\geq0}$ are \textit{finite}.
+A theory of anyons has an underlying finite set of labels $\mathfrak{L}=\{0,a,b,\ldots\}$ that represent their distinct possible `types' or \textit{(topological) charges}, where trivial label $0$ represents the vacuum.
+Two anyons of charge $a$ and $b$ can generally have total charge $a\times b=\sum_{c}N^{ab}_{c}c$, where the \textit{fusion coefficients} $N^{ab}_{c}\in\mathbb{Z}_{\geq0}$ are finite constants specified by the given theory.
+The summation indicates that the total charge of two or more anyons is \textit{possibly} a superposition of charges.
+It always holds that $\sum_{c}N^{ab}_{c}\geq1$ and $N^{a0}_{b}=N^{0a}_{b}=\delta_{ab}$.
 Fusion `$\times$' is \textit{commutative} and \textit{associative}.
-The summation indicates that the total charge of two or more anyons is possibly a \textit{superposition} of charges.
-It always holds that $\sum_{c}N^{ab}_{c}\geq1$ and $N^{a0}_{b}=N^{0a}_{b}=\delta_{ab}$.
 Each $a\in\mathfrak{L}$ has a unique \textit{dual} charge $\bar{a}$ such that $N^{a\bar{a}}_{0}=N^{\bar{a}a}_{0}=1$.
-Coefficients $N^{ab}_{c}$ satisfy symmetries (\ref{twissta}).\footnote{Symmetries (i) and (ii) respectively come from the commutativity and associativity of fusion; (iii) is CPT symmetry and is seen through application of leg-bending operators (Section \ref{lbopsec}).}
+Coefficients $N^{ab}_{c}$ satisfy symmetries (\ref{twissta}).\footnote{Symmetry (i) comes from the commutativity of fusion, while (ii) comes from associativity together with the existence of a dual.
+Physically, (iii) is a manifestation of CPT symmetry (see Section \ref{lbopsec}).}